-The 2024 Notes are senior unsecured obligations of the Company and interest is payable semiannually in arrears on February 1 and August 1 of each year, beginning on August 1, 2019.
-The Notes will mature on February 1, 2024, unless earlier repurchased, redeemed, or converted.
+The 2024 Notes are senior unsecured obligations of the Company, and interest is payable semiannually in arrears on February 1 and August 1 of each year.
+The 2024 Notes matured and were paid off in full on February 1, 2024 and the Company was in compliance with all covenants set forth in the indenture governing the 2024 Notes.